dkumar0501/KafkaBasedRealTimeMessagingSystem/README.md

 ## 📘 Overview

-The **Kafka Based Real-Time Messaging System** demonstrates a **distributed, event-driven messaging pipeline** built with **Apache Kafka** and **Docker**.
-Messages are sent by a Python-based Kafka producer and received by a consumer in real time — simulating robust data flow between microservices or applications.

-This project provides a **hands-on implementation** of asynchronous communication and event streaming fundamentals using Kafka in a fully containerized environment.
+The **Kafka Based Real Time Messaging System** demonstrates a **distributed, event driven messaging pipeline** built with **Apache Kafka** and **Docker**.
+Messages are sent by a Python based Kafka producer and received by a consumer in real time simulating robust data flow between microservices or applications.
+This project provides a **hands on implementation** of asynchronous communication and event streaming fundamentals using Kafka in a fully containerized environment.

 ---